nushell/nushell.github.io/book/sorting.md

 - `{ $in.0 < $in.1 }`
   :::

 Here's an example of a custom sort which couldn't be trivially written as a key sort.
 In this example, we have a queue of tasks with some amount of work time and a priority.
-We want to sort by priority (highest first), but if a task has had zero work time, we want to schedule it immediately.
-Otherwise, we ignore the work time.
+We want to sort by priority (highest first).
+If a task has had zero work time, we want to schedule it immediately; otherwise, we ignore the work time.

 ```nu
 > let queue = [